M107 self-propelled gun: Israel

 The M107 was also used by the Israel Defense Forces in the various Arab–Israeli conflicts from the Yom Kippur War on.
 During the Yom Kippur War it was one of the few weapons able to destroy Egyptian and Syrian anti-aircraft missile positions.
 Of the 15 SA-2 batteries lost by Egypt on the east bank of the Suez Canal, 13 were destroyed by M107s.
-When the IDF crossed the Suez Canal in Operation Gazelle, M107 SP guns were among the first to cross together with tanks and APC's.
+When the IDF crossed the Suez Canal in Operation Gazelle, M107 SP guns were among the first to cross together with tanks and APCs.
 M107s also had sufficient range to hit the Syrian capital of Damascus.
 108 more were received between 1973 and 1982 and they were also fielded during the Operation Peace for Galilee.